A Survey on Transferability of Adversarial Examples across Deep Neural Networks: Optimization-Based Transferable Attacks

-\citep{salzmann2021learning} introduced a transferable adversarial perturbation generator that employs a feature separation loss, with the objective of maximizing the $L_2$ distance between the normal feature map $f_l(x_i)$ and the adversarial feature map $f_l(x_i^{adv})$ at layer $l$.
+\citet{salzmann2021learning} introduced a transferable adversarial perturbation generator that employs a feature separation loss, with the objective of maximizing the $L_2$ distance between the normal feature map $f_l(x_i)$ and the adversarial feature map $f_l(x_i^{adv})$ at layer $l$.
 This is defined as:

 The above methods usually trap into a local optimum and tend to overfit to the source model by indiscriminately distorting features, without considering the intrinsic characteristics of the images.
-To overcome this limitation, \citep{ganeshan2019fda} proposed the Feature Disruptive Attack (FDA), which disrupts features at every layer of the network and causes deep features to be highly corrupt.
+To overcome this limitation, \citet{ganeshan2019fda} proposed the Feature Disruptive Attack (FDA), which disrupts features at every layer of the network and causes deep features to be highly corrupt.
 For a given $i^{th}$ layer $l_i$, they increase the layer objective $\mathcal{L}$:

-where $l_i(\tilde{x})_{N_j}$ denotes the $N_j$th value of $l_i(\tilde{x})$, $S_i$ denotes the set of activations, and $D$ is a monotonically increasing function of activations $l_i(\tilde{x})$.
+where $l_i(\tilde{x})_{N_j}$ denotes the $N_j$th value of $l_i(\tilde{x})$, $S_i$ denotes the set of activations that contribute to the current prediction.
+While this set is not straightforward to find, it can be approximated using a measure of central tendency, such as the median or the inter-quartile-mean. $D$ is a monotonically increasing function of activations $l_i(\tilde{x})$.
 They perform it at each non-linearity in the network and combine the per-layer objectives for the goal.
 FDA treats all neurons as important neurons by differentiating the polarity of neuron importance by mean activation values.

-In contrast, ~\citep{wang2021feature} proposed a Feature Importance-aware Attack (FIA) to improve the transferability of adversarial examples by disrupting the critical object-aware features that dominate the decision of different models.
-FIA utilizes feature importance, obtained by averaging the gradients concerning feature maps of the source model, to guide the search for adversarial examples.
+In contrast, ~\citet{wang2021feature} proposed a Feature Importance-aware Attack (FIA) to improve the transferability of adversarial examples by disrupting the critical object-aware features that dominate the decision of different models.
+FIA leverages feature importance, obtained by averaging the gradients with respect to feature maps from the source model, to guide the search for adversarial examples.

-\citep{zhang2022improving} introduced the Neuron Attribution-based Attack (NAA), which is a feature-level attack based on more accurate neuron importance estimations.
+\citet{zhang2022improving} introduced the Neuron Attribution-based Attack (NAA), which is a feature-level attack based on more accurate neuron importance estimations.
 NAA attributes the model's output to each neuron and devises an approximation scheme for neuron attribution, significantly reducing the computation cost.
 Subsequently, NAA minimizes the weighted combination of positive and negative neuron attribution values to generate transferable adversarial examples.